Brighton Corporation Tramways

 Brighton Corporation Tramways motormen and conductor

-A blow-up of the above photo, showing two motormen and a conductor.
-All are wearing 'Brighton Corporation Tramways' cap badges, along with underlined script-lettering grade badges, either Motorman or Conductor.
-All present are also wearing municipal licences.
+An enlargement of the above photograph, showing two motormen and a conductor.
+All are wearing the first pattern of 'Brighton Corporation Tramways' cap badge, along with underlined script-lettering grade badges, either 'Motorman' or 'Conductor'.
+All present are also wearing municipal licence badges.

 Brighton Corporation Tramways cap badge